devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Includes CloudEndure Migration, is a highly automated lift-and-shift (rehost) solution.
 - You can use AWS MGN or CloudEndure Migration by itself to quickly lift-and-shift physical, virtual, or cloud servers without compatibility issues, performance impact, or long cutover windows.
 - Continuously replicates your source servers to your AWS account.
-When you’re ready to migrate, it automatically converts and launches your servers on AWS.
+When you're ready to migrate, it automatically converts and launches your servers on AWS.
 - AWS MGN provides similar capabilities as CloudEndure Migration, but it is available on the AWS Management Console.
 - Replication Agent on your source servers continuously replicates the data to staging EBS.
 When you launch test or cutover instances, converts your source servers to run natively on AWS.
 - For each source server you have a free period of 2.160 hours (90 days).
 Then your are charged per hour.